WebARX Simple Website Security & Monitoring Platform

 Keeping Everything Up-To-Date

 One of my main concerns is in keeping everything on a WordPress website updates.
 Every week I make a quick glance at my websites to ensure that the auto-update process has kept all plug-ins and the core up to date.
 If you go to the Software tab of the domain name, you can see a full list of all of the plug-ins, along with a line item for PHP version and WordPress core version.
-Each line has a version number and a field indicating if that item is vulnerable for attack.
+Each line has a version number and a field indicating if that item is vulnerable to attack.

 If you see anything that has a red mark next to it, quickly get that updated to the latest version.